 This free museum is dedicated to the history and craftsmanship of Japanese fireworks.
 Inside the museum there are many displays of the major fireworks festivals in Japan including the earlier mentioned summer fireworks festival at Sumida River, the biggest fireworks event in Tokyo (it lasts 90 full minutes!).
 This festival dates back to 1733, to honor the many dead caused by a pandemic swept through Edo (current Tokyo).
 Today it is one of the largest fireworks festivals in Japan.

 The museum is just next to Eko-in Temple which has been the spiritual home of sumo since tournaments started to be held here from 1768 until the first Ryogoku Kokugitan was built in 1909.

 - 10 minute walk from Ryogoku Station

 These are our top recommendations on what to do and see in Ryogoku.
 As you know by now, the area is well known for its connection to sumo.
-When you walk around in the area, you will easily spot the many hints to Japan’s national sport.
+When you walk around the area, you will easily spot the many hints about Japan’s national sport.
 We recommend you to visit the Grand Sumo Tournament when you have the chance, it is a fun and unique experience!
 If you need help getting tickets, or if you would like to join a sumo tour, contact us!

 This post contains some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.